-Has your Tesla vehicle experienced touch screen failure, or do you fear it may experience failure in the future?
+Has your Tesla vehicle experienced touch screen failure, or have you had to replace the touchscreen unit?

 If so, we would like to hear from you.
 Please complete the contact form on this page, send us an email at firstname.lastname@example.org, or give us a call at (202) 470-3520.

 The lawyers at Migliaccio & Rathod LLP have years of experience in class action litigation against large corporations, including in cases involving defective products.
 More information about our current cases and investigations is available on our blog.